-FC Bayern missed out on the Champions League quarter-finals, losing 3-1 to Liverpool on Wednesday night after a goalless draw in the first leg.
+FC Bayern miss out on the Champions League quarter-finals for the first time in eight seasons, after losing 3-1 to Liverpool on Wednesday night following a goalless draw in the first leg.
 Sadio Mané handed the visitors the lead midway through the first half, Liverpool's Joel Matip putting through his own goal before half-time.
 Virgil van Dijk and again Mané closed out the contest in the second half.

 The Bavarians started with Manuel Neuer in goal and Rafinha, Niklas Süle, Mats Hummels and David Alaba in a back four.
 Javi Martínez and Thiago anchored a midfield featuring Serge Gnabry, James and Franck Ribéry, with Robert Lewandowski as sole striker.
 Kingsley Coman, Leon Goretzka and Renato Sanches came on for Ribéry, Martínez and James in the second half.

 Bayern wake up after shock

 The 70,000 capacity crowd at the Allianz Arena saw the two heavyweights feel each other out at first.
 The first chance fell to Bayern when Thiago got hold of the ball on the edge of the box, but the Spaniard rifled over the bar.
 Roberto Firminho fired wide at the other end but when the visitors took the lead it was out of nothing, Mané shining with a brilliant first touch to control a long ball before rounding Neuer and slotting home.
 The game sprang to life now, Bayern upping the ante in the effort to get the two goals they needed to progress.